waz11/Search-In-Graph/README.md

-# Part I : converting of source code to graph
+# Part I : converting of code to graph

 the graph is a json file, contains two arrays: vertices and edges.